E-CAM/E-CAM-Library/contributing.rst

 ----------------------------------

 You can locally build the documentation to check that the changes you make look as you expect them.
-To do this you will need the Sphinx python package to be installed (see this `link <http://www.sphinx-doc.org/en/stable/install.html>`_ for information on how to install this tool on your operating system).
+To do this you will need the Sphinx python package to be installed (see this `installation link <http://www.sphinx-doc.org/en/stable/install.html>`_ for information on how to install this tool on your operating system).

 .. code-block:: bash